graphkr/graphkr/index.markdown

 Subission deadline: **16 March 2020** <br/>
 Notification date: **13 April 2020**
-Please submit your papers **using the EasyChair system** [here](https://www.easychair.org/)
+Please submit your papers **using the EasyChair system** [here](https://easychair.org/conferences/?conf=gkr2020)

 Note that the paper format must respect the ECAI paper format and must be no longer than 8 pages in length.
 Reviewing will NOT be double blind

-The workshop proceedings will be printed and distributed during the workshop.
-The authors are be responsible for producing camera-ready copies of their papers, conforming to the ECAI 2020 formatting guidelines, for inclusion in the proceedings.
+The authors are be responsible for producing camera-ready copies of their papers, conforming to the ECAI 2020 formatting guidelines, for inclusion in the online proceedings.
 Note that at least one author of each accepted paper/poster is required to register and attend the workshop in order to present the paper.

-The accepted papers will be published in a Springer LNAI series post proceedings available.
+Extended versions of the accepted papers will be published in a Springer LNAI series post proceedings available.
 The deadline for Post Proceedings submission is around September 2020 with a planned publication date in December 2020.

 Topics {#topics}